joshiepillow/monumenta-redis-sync/README.md

   access to the Lettuce API
 - An API to allow plugins to save additional information about the player for transfer
+- An API and in-game commands to access a global redis scoreboard (the 'rboard') which lets you access and share data from different minecraft servers concurrently.
+This is particularly useful for data that needs to be accessed from both bungeecord and minecraft servers simultaneously.

 Planned features:
 - Automatic config file creation
 - API documentation
-- An API for a global, plugin-accessible scoreboard
 - Storage of player stats data

 ## Example Dependant Plugin